mjen0012/immunopeptidomics/src/IAVnew.md

   })
 );

-// 4.
+// 5.
 Use the multiSelect component.
-This will now work correctly because
+This will now work correctly because the await
-// distinctGenotypes and distinctCountries are arrays. const genotypes = view(multiSelect(distinctGenotypes.map(d => d.genotype), {label: "Filter by Genotype(s):"}));
+// calls above have completed and populated the arrays. const genotypes = view(multiSelect(distinctGenotypes.map(d => d.genotype), {label: "Filter by Genotype(s):"}));
 const countries = view(multiSelect(distinctCountries.map(d => d.country), {label: "Filter by Country(s):"}));
 ```